 Classes:

-Colleen E. Griffin, HTR has been in private practice since 2018.
+Colleen E. Griffin, HTR has been a contracted provider in private practice since 2018.
 She is a graduate of HTI and holds a BS in Public Health from the University of Maine.
-Colleen has experience developing HT/TH programming for special needs students in several public-school districts, including a program specifically designed for teens coping with substance abuse.
-Therapeutic garden design is a passion, and she enjoys teaching advanced training courses for master gardener volunteers through UMaine Cooperative Extension.
+Colleen co-owns Cultivating Well-Being, LLC, a therapeutic horticulture practice focused on community wellness and environmental stewardship.
+Through private practice, Colleen has designed programs for older adults aging in place, mental health programming for college students, an immigrant and refugee youth leadership program and those with a cancer diagnosis and their care partners.
+Therapeutic garden design is a passion, she enjoys teaching advanced training courses for master gardener volunteers through UMaine Cooperative Extension.
 Her community garden design for a cancer care foundation promotes therapeutic horticulture with self-guided mindfulness activities and interactive opportunities for all abilities.
-She has collaborated with faculty and staff at Southern Maine Community College in development of an on-campus mental health and wellness program.
-A regular contributor to the HTI blog, she has inspired readers to consider their connection to the natural world and gardens.
-Colleen serves on the board of the Northeast Horticultural Therapy Network and is an active member of the American Horticultural Therapy Association.
+For over 6 years Colleen contributed to the HTI blog, where she inspired readers to consider their connection to the natural world and gardens.
+Colleen is an active member of the American Horticultural Therapy Association and past board member of the Northeast Horticultural Therapy Network.

 Christine Capra, HTI Program Manager